ObjectModules/deploy/[Mapping]-Routines.md

 So here for sure your routine will not be the same again.
 You have to do another effort out of your routines.
 Another effort means another process.
 In our concept another process means another mapping.
 In this project another mapping means another repository.

-In our case these two (2) identical sets will consist of two (2) identical mapping of the process of eating a food which are:
+In our case this will consist of _two (2) identical mapping_ of the process of eating a food which are:

 * one mapping is remain eating _your original food_
 * another mapping is eating _your best food_